-2.2 User Roles
+2.2 User Roles and Authority

 User "Roles" are established to define what a user is able to do with a specific folder and with the objects stored within a folder.
-Actions can include: view only, object check out, deleting an object, creating folders, etc. Three groups of personnel have been identified with various access capabilities within Pro/INTRALINK.
+Actions can include: view only, object check out, deleting an object, creating folders, etc. Three groups of personnel have been identified with various access capabilities within Pro/INTRALINKdatabase system.
 These are:

-• ADMIN - selected personnel authorized to perform administrative functions that alter the functions of Pro/INTRALINK.
-This is limited to PPPL Computer Division personnel.

-- CADD personnel authorized to develop and modify Pro/Engineer or AUTOCAD models and drawings.
+- ADMIN selected personnel authorized to perform administrative functions that alter the functions of Pro/INTRALINK.
+This is limited to PPPL Computer Division personnel. - CADD personnel authorized to develop and modify Pro/Engineer or AUTOCAD models and drawings.
 This is limited to personnel trained in the operation of Pro/Engineer and/or AUTOCAD. - VIEWER All personnel not in either the ADMIN or CADD groups.
 Personnel in this category have view only access giving them the ability to check out an object but not check in.

-Within the CADD Group, a further subdivision of user "roles" is established to define what a user is able to do with a specific folder and the models and/or drawings stored within a folder.
-Five "roles" have been established for the NCSX project (as an example) listed here in descending order of capabilities:
+Within the CADD Group, a further subdivision of user "roles" is established to define what a user is able to do with a specific folder and the models and/or drawings stored within a folder, no matter whether Pro/E or AUTOCAD generated.
+Five "roles" have been established for the NCSX project and the rights of these individuals are listed within the Pro/INTRALINK database.
+These five "roles" are listed below in descending order of capability to manipulate or change a model or drawing:

-- Manager -This is the PPPL Pro/INTRALINK Manager, not the Project Manager for the respective project; - WBS Manager the responsible WBS Manager or cognizant Project Engineer and/or Engineering Manager; - Designer responsible designer or engineer creating/modifying the drawing or model; - View Only general access and can copy the file; and - No Access provides the ability to only view the object in the database
+- Manager -This is the NCSX Pro/INTRALINK Manager(not the Project Manager).
+For the NCSX Project, this is the Design Integration Manger or designee has full capability and can override the WBS Manager and the Designer; - WBS Manager the responsible WBS Manager or cognizant Project Engineer and/or Engineering Manager; - Designer responsible designer or engineer creating/modifying the drawing or model; - View Only general view access and can copy the file into a personal workspace but does not have the capability to return to the Commonspace; and - No Access provides the ability to only view the object in the database cannot copy or remove from the Commonspace.

-For the NCSX Project, the established Roles for these users are detailed in Table 2-1 below:
+For the NCSX Project, the established roles and authorities for these users are detailed in Table 2-1 below: